-Where parents/carers have shared responsibility, the child's home address will usually be considered to be that of the parent/carer with whom the child lives for the majority of the school week (e.g. three or more days out of five Monday to Friday during termtime).
+Where parents/carers have shared responsibility, the child's home address will usually be considered to be that of the parent/carer with whom the child lives for the majority of the school week (eg three or more days out of five Monday to Friday during termtime).
 Where care is split equally, parent/carers must provide independent supporting documentary evidence to prove that care is equally split.
-In such cases the address of the parent/carer in receipt of the Child Benefit will be the address on which the application will be processed.
+In such cases the address used will be determined by random selection (lottery).
+Legal and Democratic Services, who are totally independent of School Admissions will supervise this process.

 Should more than one parent have parental responsibility for a child, both parents should be in agreement over the preferences expressed prior to the application being submitted.
-Where more than one parent submits an application for a child, or where there is a parent not in agreement with the preferences, the Local Authority may not be able to process any application until agreement over the preference is reached.
-Failure to ensure agreement prior to submission, may result in a delay in any application being processed and in some instances, where agreement cannot be reached we may not be able to proceed until a legal resolution has been sought and the courts determine which parent can make the final decision on schooling.
+Where more than one parent submits an application for a child, or where there is a parent not in agreement with the preferences, the Local Authority and any admission authority applied for, legally has to comply with the preferences expressed.
+If this is not the same, then parents will have to seek resolution and if necessary legal resolution.
+It may be necessary for the courts to determine which parent can make the final decision on schooling.
+Failure to ensure agreement prior to submission, may result in a delay in any application being processed.

 When submitting your application, as part of the terms and conditions, you will be required to confirm that parents are in agreement with the preferences expressed, this will also apply if you wish to transfer in year.
-If it is subsequently determined that agreement was not made prior to the application being submitted, it could result in the withdrawal of the offer of a place, if it is determined that the information supplied was misleading or fraudulent.
+If it is subsequently determined that agreement was not made prior to the application being submitted, it could result in the withdrawal of the offer of a place, if it is determined that the information supplied was intentionally misleading or fraudulent.